 Funder: National Institutes of Health

-Summary: Provides additional funding to U.S. small businesses with prior NIH SBIR/STTR Phase II awards to bridge the commercialization gap for high-impact biomedical technologies.
+Summary: Provides follow-on funding for U.S. small businesses with prior NIH SBIR/STTR Phase II awards to support late-stage R&D and commercialization.

-Key Information: Only one Phase IIB Strategic Breakthrough award per project; applications must demonstrate at least 100% matching funds.
+Key Information: Only one Phase IIB Strategic Breakthrough award allowed per project; applicants must apply within six due dates after their Phase II budget period ends.